Harmohit-Singh/BUGSnet/README.md

 Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 Kindly review the LICENSE file.
 You are responsible for conforming to the terms of this license.
-BUGSnet is provided as-is and comes with absolutely no warranty.
-Commercial use is prohibited; please contact the authors for more information.
+BUGSnet is provided as-is and comes with absolutely no warranties.
+Commercial use is prohibited;
+please contact the authors for more information.

 ## How to cite BUGSnet?